aiven/devportal/docs/products/kafka/howto/datadog-customised-metrics.rst

 Configure Apache Kafka® metrics sent to Datadog
 ===============================================

-When creating a `Datadog service integration <https://docs.datadoghq.com/integrations/kafka/?tab=host#kafka-consumer-integration>`_, customize which metrics are sent to the Datadog endpoint using the `Aiven CLI <https://aiven.io/docs/products/kafka>`_.
+When creating a `Datadog service integration <https://docs.datadoghq.com/integrations/kafka/?tab=host#kafka-consumer-integration>`_, customize which metrics are sent to the Datadog endpoint using the :doc:`Aiven CLI </docs/tools/cli>`.

 The following metrics are currently supported for each topic and partition in Apache Kafka®: